amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 ## Test the metadata trigger

 Now let's create a Video on Demand on AWS workflow using the Metadata trigger.
 We'll add an extra, arbitrary,  key-value pair to pass a message to ourselves through the solution.
-This shows that JSON attributes added in the input metadata are persisted in the DynamoDB data stored for the workflow.
+This will help us prove to ourselves that JSON attributes added in the input metadata are persisted in the DynamoDB data stored for the workflow.

 1. On your computer, create a file called `testMetadata.json`
 2. Copy the following JSON into the file and save.